Lake Como vs Tuscany vs the Amalfi Coast, Choosing Your Italian Summer comparison hero

 Belmond Hotel Caruso

 "An 11th-century residence 1,200 feet above the sea with an infinity pool that appears to continue into the horizon.
-Ravello's most famous address, and Belmond's"
+Ravello's most famous address, and Belmond's crown on this coast."

 Le Sirenuse